 Demerit Points In Silver Zones And School Zones

-Motorists committing a minor traffic offence in these areas will receive two additional demerit points on top of the regular penalties, and the composition fine will be increased by $100.
-This is to enhance safety for vulnerable pedestrians like the elderly and students.
+If a motorist commits a specified traffic offence in these designated areas, they will receive two additional demerit points on top of the base penalty.
+Furthermore, the composition fine is increased by $100.

 What Are The Speeding Fines In Singapore For First-Time Driving?